 The best concrete paint results come from careful preparation and concrete repair, followed by application.
 For best results, do not paint straight onto concrete.
 Always use concrete primer before painting.

 - Sand off any splatter, residue, lumps or uneven areas on the concrete floor.
 Hardened residue may require a scraper.

 - Use a degreasing cleaner and a scrub brush with water to remove any dirt and grease from the concrete floor.

 - Allow the concrete to completely dry, then vacuum any leftover debris and residue off the concrete floor.

 - Use a masonry sealer or concrete filler to fill any cracks or holes in the concrete.
 This patching process may require more than one coat.

 - Allow the filler to dry completely.

-- Begin applying primer by using a paint brush on the corners and edges of the concrete floor or surface.
+- Always prime before painting concrete.
+Begin applying concrete primer by using a paint brush on the corners and edges of the concrete floor or surface.

 - Use a paint roller to apply primer throughout the floor.
 Two coats of primer are recommended for best results.

 - Allow the primer to dry for at least two hours after each coat.